brucehoff/SynapseChallengeTemplates/python/readme.md

     python challenge.py leaderboard [evaluation ID]

-To delete the example and clean up associated resources:
+The demo script tags the challenge project and other assets with a UUID to ensure that they are uniquely names.
+Use the UUID to delete the example and clean up associated resources:

     python challenge_demo.py cleanup [UUID]